VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter12.md

 SendMessage (hScrWnd, SVM_DELITEM, idx, hsvi);
 ```

-Here, hsvi is used to specify the handle of the list item to be deleted.
+Here, `hsvi` is used to specify the handle of the list item to be deleted.
 If
-hsvi is 0, you should specify the index value of the list item to be deleted
+`hsvi` is 0, you should specify the index value of the list item to be deleted
-through idx.
+through `idx`.

 `SVM_REFRESHITEM` message is used to refresh the area of a list item: